 Interactive API (iAPI) system.
-An electronic system that transmits, during check-in, API data elements collected by the aircraft operator to public authorities who, within existing business processing times for passenger check-in, return to the operator a response message for each passenger and/or crew member.
+[An electronic communication system that transmits, during checkin, API data elements collected by the aircraft operator to border control agencies who, within existing aircraft operator's business processing times for passenger check-in, return to the aircraft operator a response message for each passenger.]